tahiri-lab/ClonalTreeClustering/WMFD/src/README.md

 # 🧑‍💻 **WMFD Calculation and Clustering**
 This repository provides Python scripts for calculating the **Weighted Multi-Feature Distance (WMFD)** between tree pairs based on multiple metrics, followed by clustering the results using **DBSCAN**.
-The goal is to analyze similarities between phylogenetic trees based on different tree features, calculate distances between them, and apply clustering algorithms to group similar tree pairs.🧠🌲
+The goal is to analyze similarities between phylogenetic trees based on different tree features, calculate distances between them, and apply clustering algorithms to group similar tree pairs.

 ## 🔍 **Features**